Namchee/henshin/README.md

 4. **Use the provided helper function**

-   Since it's a hassle to use custom transformers in TypeScript, every transformers exposes a helper function besides transformer factory that takes care of the transformation process by simply providing the file contents and options.
+   For convenience, every transformers in Henshin exposes a helper function besides transformer factory that takes care of the transformation process by simply providing the file contents and options.
 Please refer to each package `README.md` for more information about helper functions.

 ## License